Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. Navigate to PKI > Certificate Authorities.

-3. In the Certificate Authorities section, click the Download link for the Root CA issued to your organization (see the Creating an Intermediate CA for Intune SCEP Gateway Integration section).
+3. In the Certificate Authorities section, click the Download link for the Root CA and Intermediate CA issued to your organization (see the Creating an Intermediate CA for Intune SCEP Gateway Integration section).
+An example of this is explained in the below screenshot:

-Creating a Trusted Certificate Profile - SecureW2 Root CA
+Creating Trusted Certificate Profile - Root, Intermediate, and RADIUS Root CA

 1. Sign in to the Microsoft Endpoint Manager portal.